bgamari/ghc-wiki-import/trac-workflow.md

 New enhancement ideas for the workflow system should be filed as enhancement tickets against the `ticket system` component.
 If desired, add a single-line link to that ticket here.
-Also look at the \[th:wiki:AdvancedTicketWorkflowPlugin\] as it provides experimental operations.
+Also look at the [
+AdvancedTicketWorkflowPlugin](http://trac-hacks.org/wiki/AdvancedTicketWorkflowPlugin) as it provides experimental operations.